Business careers of the future are going to change. In fact, 65% of children entering primary school today will work in jobs that don’t yet exist.

 - Industry trends: how do changes in our world impact what's happening in this field?

-- Future of work: what will careers in this industry look like in the future?
+- Skills for careers of the future: what will careers in this industry look like in the future?

 - Programs to study: what programs does Waterloo offer related to this field?